You are here

 Family-School-Community Partnership Framework Collaborative and User's Guide

-New resources are now available to help schools, districts, and early childhood programs to implement the P-12 FSCP Framework.
+New resources are now available to help schools/early childhood programs, districts, and community-based partners to implement the P-12 FSCP Framework.
 A series of 12 rubrics allows sites to rate their current partnership programs and practices.
 During the 2021-2022 school year, six districts piloted the P-12 FSCP Framework.
 Their stories are shared in the accompanying User's Guide, which walks sites through a step-by-step, research-based process to identify starting points and prioritize next steps.

 The Office of Family School and Community Partnerships developed a self-paced course available to anyone who would like to learn more about the P-12 FSCP Framework and rubrics.
 Individuals who complete the course will receive five hours of professional development credits.